Does Your Cat have Fleas and Flea Eggs?

 - skin irritation or infection

 If your cat is allergic to fleas, she may experience flea allergy dermatitis.
-Fleas also transmit tapeworms and serious bacterial infections, which can be passed on to other pets in your home.
+Fleas also transmit tapeworms and severe bacterial infections, which can be passed on to other pets in your home.

 Image Source: via Wikipedia Commons